demb1/Adam-Dembinski/README.md

-# Hi there, i'm Adam 👋🏻
+# Hi there, I'm Adam 👋🏻

 I'm currently attending high school

-### What i like, am interested in, or am doing
+### What i like, I am interested in, or I am doing

 Math 1️⃣

 Economics 🌎

-Rubik cubes
+Rubik cubes 🚥

 Electronics 🖥